tamarajafar/NeuroMeta/README.md

 6. Troubleshooting

 ## 1. Introduction
 NeuroMeta is a powerful web application designed for neuroscience researchers to analyze and visualize brain imaging data.
-It supports both Voxel-Based Morphometry (VBM) and Activation Likelihood Estimation (ALE) meta-analyses.
+It supports two types of analyses Voxel-Based Morphometry (VBM), for analyzing brain structure differences, and Activation Likelihood Estimation (ALE) meta-analyses.

 ## 2. Features
 - Basic Analysis